section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 - `latestBlock`: As named, we use it for finding the last block added in the chain.
 As explained earlier, it helps to ensure the hash of the current block and map it to the hash of the previous block to ensure the chain integrity.

-- `addNewBlock`: New block is added to the chain using this method.
+- `addNewBlock`: A new block is added to the chain using this method.
 The previous hash block is matched to the current hash block to ensure minimal or no tampering with the chain.

 Now that our blockchain is ready to work.
-We are missing something which is a core blockchain principle, the blockchain _integrity_.
+We are missing something that is a core blockchain principle, the blockchain *integrity*.

 Let's see how to verify it and test our app.

 ### Verifying blockchain integrity
-The main characteristic of blockchain is that, once a block has been added to the network, it can't be changed without invalidating the entire blockchain integrity.
+The main characteristic of a blockchain is that once a block has been added to the network, it can't be changed without invalidating the entire blockchain integrity.

-To perform this, we use digital security or cryptographic hash, which ensures securing and validating of the blockchain by producing a new hash every time a change is made in the block.
+To perform this, we use digital security or cryptographic hash, which ensures the securing and validation of the blockchain by producing a new hash every time a change is made in the block.

 We'll loop over the entire blockchain to check whether any hash has been tampered with, taking into account the exception of the first block, which is hardcoded.